Shinkrbs/obsidian_notes/002 Courses/Intelligent Systems/003 - Fuzzy Expert System.md

 **Dilators (Making things less specific)**: These hedges weaken or broaden the meaning of a set, making the criteria for membership less strict.
 They do this by taking a root of the membership value (or raising it to a power **less than 1**).
 This increases most membership values, allowing more elements to be considered part of the set.

 **Example:** If a car has a membership of 0.3 in the set "Fast," its membership in "**Somewhat** Fast" would be sqrt(0.3)​≈0.55.
 Its membership has increased.

+---
+## Fuzzy Rule

+**Fuzzy Rules** are linguistic IF-THEN constructions that have the general form: **IF A THEN B***, where A and B are propositions containing linguistic variables.

+**Types of Fuzzy Rules**:

+1. **Fuzzy Mapping Rules***: provide a functional mapping between the input and the output using linguistic variables.
+2. **Fuzzy Implication Rules**: describes a generalized logic implication relationship between inputs and outputs.

+---
+## Fuzzy Inference

+It is the process within a fuzzy logic system that uses fuzzy rules to map vague or imprecise inputs (like how or slow) to fuzzy or crisp outputs, mimicking human reasoning.

+1. Fuzzyfication
+2. Rule Evaluation
+3. Defuzzyfication

+---